-A student who fails to meet 1 or more of the SAP requirements noted in this policy will be placed on financial aid warning for the following enrollment term.
-The student will be sent a letter from the Director of Financial Aid informing her/him of the warning status within 5 working days of the date it is determined that the student did not meet SAP standards.
-While on financial aid warning, the student will remain eligible for federal, state, and institutional financial aid provided all other eligibility requirements are met.
-A student is allowed only 1 consecutive enrollment term while on financial aid warning.
-If SAP standards are met at the end of the warning enrollment term, the student will again be considered in good standing.
+A student who fails to meet one or more of the SAP requirements noted in this policy will be placed on financial aid warning for the following enrollment term.
+The student will be sent a letter from the Director of Financial Aid informing her/him of the warning status within five business days of the date it is determined that the student did not meet SAP standards.
+While on financial aid warning, the student will remain eligible for federal, state, and institutional financial aid (provided all other eligibility requirements are met).
+A student is allowed only one consecutive enrollment term, the student will again be considered in good standing.